Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Problem statement

-In \eqref{eq:cterm}, $B_\varepsilon(\x)$ denotes a ball of radius $\varepsilon$ centered at $\x$ and $\partial B_\varepsilon(\x)$ is its surface.
-See, in \eg~\cite{mantic93} how the integral-free term depends on the geometry.
-The above collocation approach will be used to study Dirichlet and mixed problems.
-Beside them, also a Neumann problem in an open domain will be studied, \ie a scattering problem.
-For such problems, a Galerkin formulation is preferred, which can be formulated using the conormal derivative of \eqref{eq:representationBIE}.
+where the limiting process to the boundary results in the so-called \corr{integral-free term $\op{C}$, see, \eg~\cite{mantic93} how the integral-free term depends on the geometry and its computation.} The above collocation approach will be used to study the Dirichlet and mixed problems.
+In addition, a Neumann problem in an open domain will be studied, \ie a scattering problem.
+For that, a Galerkin formulation is preferred, which can be formulated using the conormal derivative of \eqref{eq:representationBIE}.
 Applying suitable traces results in

 Note, the integral-free term in a Galerkin formulation simplifies to $1/2$.
-The hypersingular integral in \eqref{eq:bie_galerkin} is reduced to a weak singular one by partial integration, see, \eg~\cite{steinbach08a}.
+The hypersingular operator in \eqref{eq:bie_galerkin} is regularised to a weakly singular one by partial integration, see, \eg~\cite{steinbach08a}.